While historically difficult to get rid of, chest wrinkles are no longer impossible to treat thanks to recent advancements in technology.

-2. Chemical Peels
+2. Chemical peels

 Chemical peels are often touted as one of the best ways to treat chest wrinkles.
-These formulas utilize acidic chemical components — glycolic acid, lactic acid, salicylic acid, trichloroacetic acid and others — to slough away the outermost layer of the skin to reveal a younger, fresher dermal layer.
+These formulas utilize acidic chemical components — glycolic acid, lactic acid, salicylic acid, trichloroacetic acid and others — to remove the outermost layer of the skin and reveal a younger, fresher dermal layer.

 Unfortunately, chemical peels cannot be used by everyone.
 They’re not often recommended for people with darker skin, and generally don’t produce the best results when treating sagging skin and severe wrinkles.

-With that being said, fillers do provide immediate results and require zero downtime post-injection.
+That being said, fillers do provide immediate results and require zero downtime post-injection.

-4. Micro Fat Grafting
+4. Micro fat grafting

-This procedure requires the transfer of fat from areas where you have additional fat — the abdomen, thighs and arms are popular options — into areas that are lacking volume, such as the chest.
+This procedure requires the transfer of fat from areas where you have additional fat — the abdomen, thighs, and arms are popular options — into areas that are lacking volume, such as the chest.
 Those who want to remove a little bit of fat from another area of the body will definitely want to consider this treatment.

-However, fat transfer is a bit more complicated and costly than the other treatments outlined here.
-It does require the patient to undergo anesthesia, either local or general, which sometimes causes complications.
+Fat transfer is a bit more complicated and costly than the other treatments on this list.
+It requires patients to undergo anesthesia, either local or general, which sometimes causes complications.

-5. Lotions and Creams
+5. Lotions and creams

-Many doctors will prescribe prescription anti-wrinkle creams, which typically include tretinoin.
-This medicinal ingredient is similar to retinol (they’re both in the vitamin A family) but is significantly more aggressive, so it’s good for more extreme wrinkling cases.
+Many doctors will prescribe high grade anti-wrinkle creams, which typically include tretinoin.
+This medicinal ingredient is similar to retinol — they’re both in the vitamin A family — but it’s significantly more aggressive, making it good for more extreme wrinkling cases.

 Cost: Ranges from approximately $20 for drugstore brand anti-aging creams to several hundred dollars for premium products and prescriptions.

-6. Silicone Pads
+6. Silicone pads

-If you’re looking for another non-invasive chest wrinkle treatment, you might want to give décolleté pads a try.
-These pads are typically made with 100 percent medical-grade silicone and are designed to fight wrinkles, sunspots and other concerns caused by aging and sun damage.
+If you’re looking for another non-invasive chest wrinkle treatment, you might want to give décolletage pads a try.
+These pads are typically made with 100% medical-grade silicone and are designed to fight wrinkles, sunspots, and other concerns caused by aging and sun damage.

 You can purchase silicone wrinkle pads specifically for chest wrinkles — such as Wrinkles Schminkles’ Chest & Décollectage Smoothing Kit — or choose other styles for the face and other wrinkle-prone regions of the body.